SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 03 October, 2025
+### 📅 Saturday, 04 October, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on October 3rd:
+Here are some notable events that have happened in the USA on October 4th:

-- **1863**: President Abraham Lincoln proclaimed a national day of Thanksgiving to be celebrated on the last Thursday of November.
+- **1957**: The Soviet Union launched Sputnik 1, the first artificial satellite, causing significant concern and prompting responses from the United States in the context of the Cold War.
-- **1952**: The United States conducted its first successful test of a hydrogen bomb at Enewetak Atoll in the Marshall Islands, marking a significant development in the arms race during the Cold War.
+- **1970**: Janis Joplin, the iconic American singer-songwriter, was found dead from a heroin overdose in Los Angeles.
-- **1967**: Thurgood Marshall became the first African American to
+- **1980**: The commencement of the "Disco Demolition Night"
 ### Positive Qoute
 ------
-"Believe in yourself, much more amazing is yet to come! ✨🌟💪🦋"
+"Every day may not be good, but there is something good in every day! 🌟😊✨"